ipchyale/collreport/README.md

 #### Bandpass filtering

 During the process of modeling roughness, we create a cropped, normalized, bandpass version of the original scope capture.
-The `extract()` function in `iv.py` does not save this processed image, but we can do so using the `utils` library in `ivpy`:
+The `extract()` function in `iv.py` does not save this processed image, but we can do so using the `utils` library in `iv.py`:

 ```python
 from ivpy.utils import tifpass